 All caravan parks in Northern Ireland must be licensed by the district council.

-The licence stipulates the number of caravans allowed on the site, their spacing and health and safety matters.
-Environmental Health offices in local councils can investigate complaints about caravan parks.
+The licence says the number of caravans allowed on the site, their spacing and health and safety matters.
+Environmental health officers in local councils can investigate complaints about caravan parks.

 Trading Standards Service

 This service is responsible for enforcing consumer protection law.
 They give advice and investigate complaints.